 As reported by Bloomberg, the party’s co-founder Jaroslaw Kaczynski dug in over the party’s conflict with the Constitutional Tribunal, saying it won’t accept a court that’s putting itself “above the law”.

-“We might not find enough support to change the constitution during this term, but it’s time ...
+“We might not find enough support to change the constitution during this term, but it’s time to start the work,” ...

 This story is part of New Europe's Premium content.